MarkusMaal/FlipnicFileTools/README.md

 Prerequisites:

 * [FFmpeg](https://ffmpeg.org/) - required for some video related operations
-* [ImageMagick](https://imagemagick.org/) - required for creating BMP mock-ups from menu files
+* [ImageMagick](https://imagemagick.org/) - required for creating BMP mock-ups from menu files (when using the CLI version)

 ## Command line syntax